tum-vision/tandem/docker/README.md

 ### Bash script
 Alternatively, you can use `utils/run.sh` script.

-Put your video and `calib.txt` in the same folder as `run.sh`.
+Put your `input` video and `calib.txt` in the same folder as `run.sh`.
 The nrun the following command in the terminal.

 Set executable permission on the script.
 ```shell